davidrosenberg/mlcourse/course-faq.md

 # Frequently Asked Questions

 ## Is the gradient a row vector or a column vector?
-This is indeed a confusing issue.
-Below I'll describe one of the standard conventions, which we will follow.
-But if you understand the meaning of the objects in question, it won't really matter for this class.
+This is indeed a confusing issue, since different people adopt different conventions.
+In this course we consider the gradient to be a column vector.
+But if you understand the meaning of the objects in question, it doesn't really matter much for this class.

 When we talk about the derivative of f:ℝᵈ→ℝ, we're talking about the Jacobian matrix of f, which for a function mapping into ℝ ends up as a matrix with a single row, which is a row vector.
 The gradient would then be the transpose of the Jacobian matrix, and thus a column vector.